|

 Top 10 Art Nouveau Buildings and Monuments in Budapest

-Budapest is famous for its stunning art nouveau buildings, so to get you inspired for your trip, here are the top 10 to check out.
+Budapest is famous for its stunning Art Nouveau buildings, so to get you inspired for your trip, here are the top 10 to check out.

 Budapest is an architecture lover’s dream destination.
 If you love art nouveau architecture, you may want to add Budapest to the list.
 As you walk around the city, remember to look up and spot flowers, faces, and Zsolnay tiles staring back at you, but if you want a primer for the best art nouveau monuments, then you may want to tick the list below.
 Many of the sites are located in the city center, while others are out in the suburbs (but worth the trek if you are a true aficionado).
 So, once you’re done seeing Budapest’s main sites from the Hop-On Hop-Off tour, here are our recommendations for the top 10 art nouveau buildings and monuments in Budapest.